Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Introduction

 To better leverage the powerful AI capabilities in intelligent tools, the philosophy of human-centered design \cite{cooley2000human} informs the necessity of a comprehensive understanding of data workers' needs, workflows, and attitudes toward AI, rather than making assumptions about where, how, and even whether these tools should be developed.
-With this in mind, we conducted an interview study involving data workers, aiming to illuminate future research directions for intelligent tools, particularly in the context of supporting data storytelling.
+With this in mind, we conducted an interview study involving 18 data workers---people who work on data, including researchers, data scientists, and business analysts, aiming to illuminate future research directions for intelligent tools, particularly in the context of supporting data storytelling. \re{Our study is guided by three research questions regarding the data storytelling workflow:} \begin{enumerate} \item \textit{Where would data workers like to collaborate with AI?} \item \textit{How would data workers like to collaborate with AI?} \item \textit{Why and why not do data workers prefer to collaborate with AI?} \end{enumerate} \rem{By answering the first and second questions, we hope to identify and differentiate expected collaboration approaches with AI in various tasks of the entire workflow.
+The rationales behind these preferences can be revealed through the answers to the third question.
+Combining these insights together, we expect to provide suggestions for future tool design, including the desired features and the pitfalls to be avoided.}

-We focused on three research questions in our interview study.
-The first question is \textbf{where would humans like to collaborate with AI in the data storytelling workflow?} The answers to this question can potentially guide the selection of tasks that the tools target.
-After identifying the tasks, a follow-up point of consideration is how to design the functionality of AI models in these tools.
-To support it, we proposed the second research question, \textbf{how would humans like to collaborate with AI?} To answer the research questions, we conducted interviews with 18 data workers with diverse backgrounds.
-Overall, our interviewees demonstrated a positive attitude in collaborating with AI in data storytelling.
-However, they also expressed their deep concerns that slowed their pace of introducing AI to their entire storytelling workflow.
-As a result, we proposed our third research question, \textbf{why and why not do humans prefer to collaborate with AI?}